This blog assesses the challenges the trade finance industry faces today and how blockchain in trade finance can redefine its future.

 Trade financing facilitates financial institutions to provide credit facilities to ensure the guarantee of exchanging goods.
 It is a centuries-old industry that has not experienced a significant transformation with the growth of global trade flows.
 In 2015 alone, the trade finance market capitalization was more than USD 10 trillion.
-However, it is time to revamp the way trade finance operates by incorporating blockchain based solutions to boost efficiencies, lower cost base, and create new revenue opportunities, such as forming new models of credit and funding guarantees to back the trade.
-Let’s assess the challenges the trade finance industry faces today and how blockchain will redefine its future.
+However, it is time to revamp the working of trade finance by incorporating blockchain solutions in trade finance.
+It can boost efficiencies, lower the cost base, and create new revenue opportunities, such as forming new models of credit and funding guarantees to back the trade.
+Let’s assess the challenges the trade finance industry faces today and how blockchain in trade finance can redefine its future.

 The growth and sustenance of the international trade market rely on financing mechanisms’ easy availability and robustness.
 However, trade participants can be vulnerable to business risks and uncertainties stemming from several factors.

 A blockchain is a data structure that enables the creation of a digital ledger storing all transactions.
 It is distributed across a digital network with cryptographic mechanisms.
-As a result, it enables each participant in the network to securely update that ledger without the need for a central authority.
+Consequently, it enables each participant in the network to securely update that ledger without the need for a central authority.

-A blockchain trade finance can encompass all the necessary information in one digital chain of blocks consisting of information documents.
-The chain is updated almost in real-time, and accessible by all members on the network at the same time.
+Blockchain trade finance can encompass all the necessary information in one digital chain of blocks consisting of information documents.
+The chain is updated almost in real-time, and accessible by all members of the network at the same time.

 Regulators get a real-time view of essential documents and information for enforcement and AML activities.